Tax Regimes in Cambodia

 1.3.
 Taxation in Practice

 Cambodian tax regulations were drafted on a piecemeal basis and were dependent of foreign technical assistance.
-The net result of this is a unharmonious tax regime which contains a number of undeveloped grey areas.
+The net result of this is a harmonious tax regime which contains a number of undeveloped grey areas.
 Not only can different interpretations exist between taxpayer and the GDT but there may also be differing interpretations among the different departments of the GDT.
 Taxes are subject to review and investigation by a number of different departments of the GDT.
 These facts create unusually substantial tax risks in Cambodia.

 1.4.
 Types of Taxes